gman999/doc/openbsd/soekris-4801-openbsd.md

-##Soekris 4801: Continuing Relevance After All These Years##
+##Soekris 4801: Relevance After All These Years##

 The venerable [Soekris 4801](https://soekris.com) with 128 megabytes of RAM and slow 233 MHz processor can still maintain a useful role.
 Thousands reside quietly in drawers and closets around the globe, forgotten as expired goods past their relevance.

-But even an ancient Soekris box running OpenBSD is more than adequate for use as a serial console server, a recursive/caching DNS, a lightweight monitoring server, etc.
+Even an ancient Soekris box running OpenBSD is more than adequate for use as a serial console server, a recursive/caching DNS, a lightweight monitoring server, etc.

 OpenBSD is an ideal candidate operating system for the Soekris, since it's built lean by default, yet an array of functions are available in the base system.